Curriculum / Prospectus / Classes

 The curriculum intent comes directly from the College’s vision and mission:

-Our vision is ‘brightening lives, building futures’, for young adults with Special Educational Needs and Disability.
+Our vision is ‘Transforming Lives’, for young adults with Special Educational Needs and Disability.

 Our Mission is to empower young adults to live fulfilling lives using person centred approaches built on respect, innovation and sustainability; to respond to the changing needs of disabled learners, preparing them for adulthood; and becoming judged in all areas as outstanding.